 There's something special about the Shannonville World's Fair.

-It's had good years and bad years but somehow it's managed to survive and the people behind it are now preparing for another milestone 163'rd year in 2019.
+It's had good years and bad years but somehow it's managed to survive and the people behind it are now preparing for another milestone, the 164'th year in 2020.

 That's an impressive feat for a community so small it has no official boundaries.
 Yet a determined group of volunteers have kept it going, knowing that to lose it would mean losing a part of the community’s history and an opportunity to teach youth about agriculture.